ebpf-networking/bash-cni/README.md

 The bash-cni configuration file `10-bash-cni-plugin.conf` is automatically created and installed in the `/etc/cni/net.d` directory on each node.
 The bash-cni script is also installed in the `/opt/cni/bin` directory on each node.
-The daemonset pods are created in the namespace kube-system.
+The daemonset pods are created in the namespace `kube-system`.
 We can run the following command to check on them.